Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 If you have a stack of blank paper in your printer's default tray, and you try to feed an entire document though the manual feed slot, page by page, you'll probably find that you have to be quick about feeding paper into the manual slot or else the printer will grab the next page from the default tray.

 To solve this minor problem, just create a new page definition that tells your printer to use manual feed for all pages.
-Then insert the new definition at the top of the document with Format, Page, Page Setup (or use a macro such as described above).
+Then insert the new definition at the top of the document with File, Page Setup or Format, Page, Page Setup (or use a macro such as described above).

 Here's how to create a page definition to print all pages from the manual feed slot.